-Another tool that makes landscaping software easy to use is a search function – you can enter keywords for objects and features to pull them up quickly.
+Another feature that makes landscaping software easy to use is a search tool – you can enter keywords for objects and features to pull them up quickly.
 Additionally, we looked for programs that let you use keyboard shortcuts to make changes to your design and checked to see which applications compile shopping lists as you create your plan so you know exactly what you need to bring your vision to life.

 We examined each program’s object and plant libraries to see what types of lighting, grills, outdoor furniture and foliage they contain.
 In general, the larger the library, the more complete you can make your landscape design.

-If you create a design yourself, nearly any landscaping software can give you a good idea of how you want to set up the zones in your yard.
-However, these professionals stressed that it’s much harder to get a good-quality planting design that suits the area you live in – in fact, they claimed it is next to impossible to do without the help from a local professional.
-They also advised checking with local contractors to see if they work with plans made with these applications because many will not accept homemade designs.
+As useful as landscaping software is, you may want to opt for professional help instead of trying to design your yard yourself.
+We spoke with several landscape designers and contractors, and they cautioned that it is difficult to create a useable outdoor space without professional knowledge.
+Nearly any landscaping software can give you a good idea of how you want to set up the zones in your yard.
+However, the professionals we spoke with stressed that it’s much harder to get a good-quality planting design that suits your local climate – in fact, they claimed it is next to impossible to do without the help from a local professional.
+They also advised checking with local contractors to see if they work with plans made with these applications, since many don't accept homemade designs.

 Additionally, you should check with your municipality to learn about local ordinances.
 Many cities and counties list certain types of plants that are either required or forbidden – if you violate local ordinances, you risk being cited and having to pay fines.
 All cities have a code services office you can check with before you start planting or construction.